10Dhiman/CODSOFT/README.md

 # CODSOFT_C++ Internship
-During This Internship I lernt more about C++, and doing this tasks boosts my Probelm solving skills.
+During This Internship I lernt more about C++, and doing this tasks boost my Probelm solving skills.

 I completed 3 Tasks given by CODSOFT:-